The INTEGER function returns an integer representation of a number,

 integer column or variable.

 The result of the function is a large integer.
-If the argument
+If the argument can be null,

-Using the EMPLOYEE table, select a list containing salary (SALARY)
+Using the EMPLOYEE table, select a list containing salary (SALARY) divided

-number (EMPNO).
+(EMPNO).
 The list should be in descending order of the calculated value:

 SELECT INTEGER (SALARY / EDLEVEL), SALARY, EDLEVEL, EMPNO